Joymfl/Penny/docs/architecture.md

 #### Long-term solution: WASM stack switching → real fibers → real stack suspension.
 For V1 I’ll simulate this behavior as best as the environment allows.

+### Thread State current thoughts
+For now, I have added thread states, managed by the scheduler with 3 states: SLEEPING | RUNNING | BLOCKED.
+The sleeping and running ones, are just supposed to show whether the thread is busy, so that the scheduler can pick one that is idle instead of overloading a working thread.
+The blocked one is interesting, though.
+My current issue with this design is, what if one of the thread has to perform I/O ?
+Running isn't quite accurate, since the thread would technically be idle while waiting for the I/O to complete.
+So, it needs to be in a different state, to signal to the scheduler that it can still accept jobs, but there might be a task ongoing that might need it's attention again.
+And it's upto the scheduler on how to handle that.

 Notes to self:
 - Read the Go scheduler architecture